omerhakim/Twitter_Classification/README.md

 <img src = "./images/image8.png">

-Upon finalizing the list, the data frame to be used for the models was created.
-Once again, tokenization and a stemming algorithm were ised to tie between the data frame with the list of  the selected features.
+Next, tokenization and a stemming algorithm were used to fit the new data frame - namely, the content scraped from Twitter - with the list of the selected features.

 <img src = "./images/image9.png">

-To be able to train and validate the model, I will used Sklearn Train_Test_Split method.
-I split the data frame to data and target.
+After dividing the data frame into 'data' and 'target', the Sklearn Train_Test_Split method was applied in order to train and validate the model.

 <img src = "./images/image10.png">

-The first method of word vectorization I tested was TF-IDF (term frequency–inverse document frequency).
-I checked three different classifier: Multinomial Naive Bayes, Random Forest and XGBoost.
+The first method of word vectorization tested under this model was TF-IDF (term frequency–inverse document frequency).
+Three different classifiers were tested: Multinomial Naive Bayes, Random Forest, and XGBoost.

 <img src = "./images/image12.png">